sroscoe2/CSCE156-Lab04/readme.md

 - Abstract classes and methods have a small "A" in the icon
 - Public methods have a green icon and private member variables have red icons
 - Method parameters and return types are labeled

+### Note:

+The net pay is the gross pay minus taxes.
+The gross pay depends on the employee type:

+1. Hourly rate times hours worked.
+2. Annual salary divided by number of weeks in the year.

+The tax is calculated differently, based on the employee type:

+1. No tax
+2. hourly rate times hours worked times tax rate
+3. Take 20% of the annual salary, then divide it by the number of weeks in the year

 ### 3.1 Class Design & Inheritance